-Alco was seemingly always playing catchup mode with EMD in an attempt to remain competitive with the industry's leading locomotive manufacturer.
-Interestingly, Alco had pioneered the road switcher design with its original RS1 in 1941.
+Alco was seemingly always racing to catch EMD in an attempt to remain competitive with the industry's leading locomotive manufacturer.
+Ironically, it had pioneered the road switcher design with its initial RS1 in 1941.
 However, by the time EMD released the GP9 in 1954 Alco had fallen far behind in the market as the General Motors company was simply offering far superior products that were more rugged, reliable, and efficient.
-In 1956 the Schenectady, New York builder released the RS11 model (listed by Alco as its DL701) to remain competitive against the GP9.
+In 1956 the Schenectady builder released the RS11 model, listed by Alco as its DL701.
 In many ways, perhaps the RS11 best described Alco's losing battle against EMD, and very soon against General Electric as well.
 Of course, releasing the model when it did nearly two years after the GP9 went on sale Alco was once again trying to catch up.